Microsoft Publisher Tips

 - Pantone CMYK color swatch books

 - Free PrintingForLess.com design guide we enclose in every pack of printed samples sent to anyone who requests one

 After you have selected your layout colors from one of these color guides set up the cyan, magenta, yellow and black values in the color selector in Publisher, be sure the Color Model is set to CMYK as indicated below:

 Fonts, Fonts, Fonts

 A common mistake is to use too many different fonts within a layout.
 It's fun to pick fonts that call attention to and uniquely highlight each section of your layout.
-But to most viewers, using too many fonts will look busy, tedious or just plain goofy.
+But to most viewers, using too many fonts will look busy, tedious or just plain goofy and non-professional.
 Instead, choose a single font family (includes a plain, bold, italic, etc.) which is somewhat conventional and easy on the eye for most of the informational text in your layout.
 So called "serif" fonts such as Times New Roman, Bodoni and Garamond have proven to be easiest for the eye to read in paragraph text.
 And if your layout can benefit from some playfulness by all means select and use a different, unique-looking font for a headline or other attention-grabbing section.

 You'll find that as you begin to put text into text frames in Publisher the program remembers your "palette" of selected fonts and conveniently positions your selected fonts at the top of the font selection dropdown.
 This makes it easier for you to quickly select from your "chosen palette" of fonts as you build your layout.